Azure/azure-kusto-go/README.md

 FromFile() will accept Unix path names on Unix platforms and Windows path names on Windows platforms.
 The file will not be deleted after upload (there is an option that will allow that though).

-#### From a Blobstore File
+#### From a Blob Storage File

-This pacakge will also accept ingestion from an Azure Blobstore file:
+This pacakge will also accept ingestion from an Azure Blob Storage file:

 ```go
 if err := in.FromFile(ctx, "https://myaccount.blob.core.windows.net/$root/myblob"); err != nil {